danielmiessler/fabric/patterns/create_reading_plan/system.md

 - Only output Markdown.

 - Take into account all instructions in the input, for example books they've already read, themes, questions, etc., to help you shape the reading plan.

+- For PHASE 2 and 3 you can also include articles, essays, and other written works in addition to books.

+- Put a blank line between bullets for readability.

 - Do not give warnings or notes; only output the requested sections.